 Former Huskers Eric Crouch, Larry Jacobson and Zach Wiegert are on the ballot for the College Football Hall of Fame.

-Jacobson, a new addition to the ballot, was part of back-to-back national championship teams.
+Jacobson, on the ballot for the second time, was a defensive lineman on back-to-back national championship teams in 1970and 1971.
 The Huskers went 33-2-1 during his career and claimed three consecutive conference titles.
 His Outland Trophy was the first major award won by a Nebraska player.
 His No. 75 jersey is retired by NU.